 It is a magazine whose primary objective is to help you gain the skills that will make you become the pro that you have always wanted to be.

 Without a doubt, this magazine is for those that are serious about making it in the woodworking arena – it is not for the fainthearted.
-Woodsmith easily makes any list of the perfect woodworking magazine for beginners any time.
+Woodsmith easily makes any list of the woodworking magazine for beginners any time.

 This is another magazine that requires no introduction whatsoever.
 It is a publication for all skill levels in woodworking.